 Today is the Vernal Equinox, the first day of spring in the northern hemisphere.
-The new season officially began at 10:29 UTC, which is 6:29 AM Eastern Daylight Time.
+The new season officially begins at 16:15 UTC, which is 12:15 PM Eastern Daylight Time.

 Our astronomical seasons are a product of the tilt of the Earth’s axis – a 23.5° angle – and the movement of the planet around the sun.
-Today, as spring begins, the Earth’s axis is tilted neither toward nor away from the sun.
+During the spring months, the Earth’s axis is tilted neither toward nor away from the sun.
 This position distributes the sun’s energy equally between the northern and southern hemispheres.

 Since the winter solstice in December, the arc of the sun’s apparent daily passage across the sky has been getting higher and daylight hours have been increasing.
 Today, the sun appears directly overhead at the equator and we have approximately equal hours of day and night.
 The word “equinox” is derived from Latin and means “equal night”.